andijakl/ndef-nfc/README.md

 * Mailto: sending email messages with recipient address and optional subject and body (C# only)
 * Telephone call: defining the number to call
 * Nokia Accessories: let the user choose an app to launch on his Nokia Lumia Windows Phone 8 device (C# only)
 * WpSettings: launch a settings page on Windows Phone 8 (e.g., Bluetooth settings, flight mode).
-Actually modifying these settings is not allowed by the security model of Windows Phone (C# only)
+Actually modifying these settings is not allowed by the security model of Windows Phone (C# only).
+Deprecated class.
+* Windows Settings: launch a settings page on Windows 10 (PC and mobile)

 #### Platform-specific extension library to enable real-life use cases (C#)